About the Training

 - Positive youth development and wellness orientation

 - Individualized, client-driven supports with no time limits

 - Social inclusion and community integration

-Part 2 in the series (this training) provides more specific information about the program model.
-Lessons focus on the models of accommodation and supports that are required for youth to obtain housing and sustain exits from homelessness.
-Part 2 also focuses on program model outcomes.
-Outcomes provide the standards for how HF4Y should be developed and delivered so that programs can achieve the intended impact.
+Part 2 in the series focused on providing more specifics of the program model.
+Lessons focused on the models of accommodation and supports that are required for youth to obtain housing and sustain exits from homelessness.
+This part of the training also looked at the program model outcomes.
+Outcomes set out the standards for how HF4Y should be developed and delivered so that programs can achieve the intended impact.

 After completing this training, students will be able to: